 As environmental awareness grows in Sayulita, so does the wildlife.
 Campamento Tortuguero Sayulita is a voluntary community project.
 The goal of this Sayulita organization is to relocate the sea turtle nests, as well as educate locals and visitors how to protect them from poaching.
 A huge effort has been put into effect for programs to educate young, local children about the importance of sea turtle preservation and environmental compassion.
-Sayulita is along the Nayarit Coast and is home to the Olive Ridley sea turtles.
-Recently in the winter of 2016, residents of Sayulita were excited to see a very rare nest of Leatherback turtles emerge from their nests.
+Sayulita is along the Nayarit Coast and is home to the Olive Ridley sea turtles -the second smallest and most abundant of sea turtles found in the world.
+However, we have also found Leatherback turtles, the largest of all living seaturtles, emerge from their nests.
 Locals and vistors enoy the sunset releasing of the hatchlings where many volunteers, families, and children help.
 Educating and protecting the beach helps the little baby turtles get a chance at life and has become an important goal within the Sayulita community.

 The beaches of Sayulita are the perfect location for large numbers of sea turtles to nest.
 Although sea turtles live most of their lives at sea, the females return to land and lay their eggs.
 Female turtles always return to the precise location where they themselves were born to lay their own eggs.
 Because of this, it is extremely crucial to preserve the turtles natural habitat and preserve their species from poaching.
 After incubating for about two months in the beaches of Sayulita, the two-inch long turtles hatch, erupt as a group from their nest in the cool of the night, and scurry down the beach to the sea.